-In 2020 a media monitor counted 229 press-freedom violations in Ukraine, excluding occupied areas, compared to 243 cases in 2019.
+In 2020, IMI monitoring counted 229 press-freedom violations in Ukraine, excluding occupied areas, compared to 243 cases in 2019.
 Three-quarters (about 170) of the cases involved physical aggression against journalists, including 20 beatings.
-The monitor documented 125 instances of journalists prevented from carrying out their professional activities, 22 cases of denied access to public information, 19 threats, 19 cases of legal pressure, 11 cyber-attacks, and 13 other cases (property damage, censorship, etc.).
+IMI documented 125 instances of journalists prevented from carrying out their professional activities, 22 cases of denied access to public information, 19 threats, 19 cases of legal pressure, 11 cyber-attacks, and 13 other cases (property damage, censorship, etc.).
 Journalist rights were most often violated by private individuals (102), local authorities (55), law enforcement officers (24), the judiciary (17), and the Office of the President (7).
-Research tied many of 2020's violations to anger over lockdown restrictions misdirected at journalists.
+IMI tied many of 2020's violations to anger over lockdown restrictions misdirected at journalists.